 Hanging Johnny is a good example of a shanty that was ready made for stringing out, a trick used by the shantyman for lengthening a song to suit the job in hand.
 Anyone could be a candidate for Hanging Johnny's rope until he had enough verses to finish the job.

-Thames barge skipper Bob Roberts sang Hanging Johnny in a Peter Kennedy recording from the 1950s on the Saydisc anthology CD Sea Songs and Shanties: Traditional English Sea Songs and Shanties from the Last Days of Sail.
+Thames barge skipper Bob Roberts sang Hanging Johnny in a Peter Kennedy recording from the 1950s on the Saydisc anthology CD of traditional English sea songs and shanties from the last days of sail, Sea Songs and Shanties.

 Clark Branson from San Jose sang Hanging Johnny on the 1979 Folkways album Sea Songs Seattle.